syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Title.md

 ---
-title: Modify the Appearance of Chart Title | Syncfusion
+title: Chart Title | Excel library | Syncfusion
-description: Learn how to modify the appearance of chart title in a chart in an Excel document using Syncfusion .NET Excel (XlsIO) library without Microsoft Excel.
+description: In this section, you can learn about chart title in an Excel document with XlsIO.
 platform: document-processing
 control: XlsIO
 documentation: UG